Dr Yiwen Lin

 My PhD is an ethnographic study which explores community practices in disaster stricken areas in Japan.
 The aim is to gain a deeper understanding of how local communities rebuild from within in the aftermath of natural disasters by focusing on the role of social capital and community leadership in supporting community business recovery and building resilience within the Japanese social cultural context.

 I am a researcher who enjoys working in an interdisciplinary fashion.
-My research builds on knowledge from a range of academic fields such as cross-cultural management, organizational change, post-disaster tourism, community leadership, community sustainability, alternative organizations, SMEs, management education and human capital development in disaster settings, as well as power, place-based identity and destination management.
+My research builds on knowledge from a range of academic fields such as cross-cultural management, business ethics, community resilience and sustainability, post-disaster tourism, disaster cultural heritage, community leadership, alternative organizations, management education and human capital development in disaster settings, as well as place-based identity and destination management.
 Currently I am very interested in further research on collective memory and disaster cultural heritage in Japan using ethnographic approach.

 My research has been published in Journal of Sustainable Tourism, International Journal of Project Management and Critical Perspectives on the Management and Organization of Emergency Services (Book chapter)